mtdowner/odin/README.md

 # The Odin Project

 ## [Foundations Course](https://www.theodinproject.com/paths/foundations/courses/foundations)

 Welcome to my repo!
-You'll find my project files and links that takes you to live examples.
+You'll find my project files and links that take you to live examples.

 ---